AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

     route configured that routes traffic destined to the VPC CIDR where this remote site wish to connect to the CloudN.

 2.4.
-Deploy CloudN for Aviatrix Cloud Interconnect (ACX)
+Deploy CloudN for Aviatrix Datacenter Extension
 ----------------------------------------------------------

 2.4.1.
 Cloud address planning and allocation
 ***********************************************

-    When used for ACX function, CloudN manages your entire cloud address space.
+    When used for datacenter extension (DCCX) function, CloudN manages your entire cloud address space.

     You need to identify or create a subnet where CloudN is deployed.
 CloudN is deployed on a private subnet anywhere on your network.
 CloudN does